learn-co-curriculum/cssi-prework-javascript-conditional/Readme.md

 ```

 ## Comparison Operators
 You’ll notice we’ve been using some new operators in our conditional statements, like '==' and '>='.
-These are our comparison operators which express conditions like equality and inequality.
+These are our **comparison operators** - they express conditions like equality and inequality.
 Comparison operators evaluate to either True or False.

 Note that the double '==' is used for comparison.
 The single '=' is for variable assignment.
 You (and your future students) will likely make this mistake a few times before getting the hang of it, so it's always a great thing to anticipate when debugging code.

 Below is a list of all JavaScript comparison operators and what they do